Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 1. the backend which covers the DB tables, the relationships between them, and the various API's and RESTful views.
 2. the frontend which covers all of the various React components that visually make my application.

-Below covers the details of each and the various important files and functions that make it work.
+Below covers the details of each and the various important files that make it work.

 ## Backend Details